• /

 Automatically reloading custom SNMP profiles

 By default, the ktranslate Docker container must be manually destroyed and rebuilt to incorporate changes to the SNMP profiles in the mib_profile_dir path.
 This is normal behavior in most deployments as the Docker image pulls in the latest profiles available from the public snmp-profiles repository.
-In situations where you provide your custom profiles, you can use this setting to enable the container to automatically refresh the underlying configurations and SNMP profiles for the container.
+In situations where you provide custom profiles, you can use the watch_profile_changes setting to enable the container to automatically refresh the underlying configurations and SNMP profiles for the container.

 Important